🌟 Finmagine Portfolio Manager — Now on the Chrome Web Store

-Multi-broker portfolio tracker — Indian & global stocks, MFs, ETFs • Free, no account needed
+Multi-broker tracker: Indian & global stocks, MFs, ETFs • Decision Journal, History Chart, Corporate Actions • Free

 Most portfolio trackers show you your blended average cost per stock.
 Finmagine Portfolio Manager does something different: it tracks each broker entry as a separate position with its own P&L, stop-loss, and XIRR.
 This article explains why that matters and what you get when every number is finally honest.